The Business of Medicine

 - Career Growth - The knowledge and credentials earned through the MMM allows its students to pursue and be successful in a variety of executive positions.

-- Flexibility – Physicians can earn a rigorous business education from a prestigious university without interrupting their careers.
-Most of the program can be completed at home and at the own pace of students, and only 4 on-campus are required.
+- Flexibility – Students can earn a rigorous business education from a prestigious university without interrupting their careers.
+Most of the program can be completed at home and at the student's pace, with only four on-campus sessions.

-- Time - The MMM is completed in only one year and is the most efficient way to go.
+- Time -- The MMM is completed in one year and is the most efficient way to go.

 - CMEs - Students are eligible for 25 AMA PRA Category 1 Credits upon completion of the program.